Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 ### App Transport Security

-With the addition of App Transport Security (ATS) in iOS 9, it is possible that using a custom `ServerTrustManager` with several `ServerTrustEvaluating` objects will have no effect.
+With the addition of *App Transport Security (ATS)* in *iOS 9*, it is possible that using a custom `ServerTrustManager` with several `ServerTrustEvaluating` objects will have no effect.

 If you continuously see `CFNetwork SSLHandshake failed (-9806)` errors, you have probably run into this problem.
-Apple's ATS system overrides the entire challenge system unless you configure the ATS settings in your app's plist to disable enough of it to allow your app to evaluate the server trust.
-If you run into this problem (high probability with self-signed certificates), you can work around this issue by adding [`NSAppTransportSecurity` overrides](https://developer.apple.com/documentation/bundleresources/information_property_list/nsapptransportsecurity) to your `Info.plist`.
+Apple's ATS system overrides the entire challenge system unless you configure the ATS settings in your app's plist to disable enough of it to allow your app to evaluate the server trust

+If you run into this problem (high probability with *self-signed certificates*), you can work around this issue by adding [`NSAppTransportSecurity` overrides](https://developer.apple.com/documentation/bundleresources/information_property_list/nsapptransportsecurity) to your `Info.plist`.
 You can use the `nscurl` tool’s `--ats-diagnostics` option to perform a series of tests against a host to see which ATS overrides might be required.

 #### Using Self-Signed Certificates with Local Networking